-4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449 301.652.6611, ext.
+6116 Executive Boulevard, Suite 200 North, Bethesda, MD 20852-4929 301.652.6611, ext.
 2914 • www.acoteonline.org

-ALL OF THE ABOVE PROGRAM ADMISSIONS REQUIREMENTS MUST BE COMPLETE AND RECEIVED BY THE ADMISSIONS OFFICE BY MARCH 15.
-After March 15 our admissions office will send the OTA faculty all information on applicants who completed the above criteria.
+ALL OF THE ABOVE PROGRAM ADMISSIONS REQUIREMENTS MUST BE COMPLETE AND RECEIVED BY THE ADMISSIONS OFFICE BY MARCH 1.
+After March 1 our admissions office will send the OTA faculty all information on applicants who completed the above criteria.
 Applicants will be chosen based on the following criteria.

-Criteria Percentage Description GPAx5 20% 2.5=12.5 4.0=20 TEAS (R&L) 5% Clinical Observation 3% Must submit a completed observation form to Admissions.
-Academic History 20% Percentages awarded for courses taken toward the curriculum.
-Health Related Certificates 1% Must be from an accredited program.
+Criteria Points Description GPAx5 20 2.5=12.5 4.0=20 TEAS (R&L) 5 Attend Information Session 5 Information Sessions are held in the spring and fall.
+Clinical Observation 3 Must submit a completed observation form to Admissions.
+Academic History 20 Percentages awarded for courses taken toward the curriculum.
+Health Related Certificates 1 Must be from an accredited program.
 Examples: CNA, EMS, Massage Therapy.
-Credentials must be presented to obtain the point.
+Cre- dentials must be presented to obtain the point.
 Documentation must be presented.
-Previous Degree 1% Verified through transcript.
-Phase 1 /50% Communication Skills Written /10% All candidates will be given a written assignment during interview process.
-Interview /40% The top 50 applicants who have met criteria in Phase 1 will be scheduled for an interview.
-Phase 2 /50% Phase 1&2 /100%
+Previous Degree 1 Verified through transcript.